akka/akka/akka-docs/rst/project/migration-guide-2.3.x-2.4.x.rst

 Failures
 --------

 Backend journal failures during recovery and persist are treated differently than in 2.3.x.
-The ``PersitenceFailure`` message is removed and the actor is unconditionally stopped.
+The ``PersistenceFailure`` message is removed and the actor is unconditionally stopped.
 The new behavior and reasons for it is explained in :ref:`failures-scala`.